Student Carers

 Many students combine their studies with caring responsibilities.
 Forth Valley College (FVC) values the skills and contributions that student carers bring to our learning community.
 We want to ensure that student carers are able to balance their caring responsibilities with college life, enjoy their learning at FVC and are fully supported to enable them to thrive in this environment.

-· Adult Carer: Someone aged 25 years and over who provides unpaid care
+Someone aged 25 years and over who provides unpaid care.

-Applicants are strongly encouraged to indicate they have been in care via their college online application.
+Applicants are strongly encouraged to indicate they are a carer via their college online application.

 Telling us about your caring status, means our Student Support team will contact you before your course starts to explain all the support available to you.